fengye0907/shiny_map/README.md

-# LAB5C
+# shiny_map

 # Introduction
-This repository contains an UI function and a Server function for Shiny_map.
+This repository contains an UI function and a Server function for shiny_map to the implement of LAB5C.

 # Run
 ``